The Sally Test Pædiatric Centre

 - Telephone - teaming with the pediatric

-and providing transportation costs when return visit is financially
+costs when a return visit is financially impossible.

 - Wards Activities - crafts, stories, school